canopy420/canopy420/README.md

 ## Hi there 👋 Im Canopy.

 ## About Me
 Hey!
-I'm Cano/Canopy, but I also go by "Kryx" or "Madrid."
+I'm kryx, but I also go by "Cano/Canopy" or "Madrid."
 I'm a student from Spain interested in technology and computing in general.
 My favorite things in technology are Linux, networking, and AI.
 I think having your "own" system is something everyone should have.
 Networking i just like it, and I see AI as having a really great assistant that will even work for you!
 I'm also into hacking, and i have performed data breaches on some companies in Spain, but I can't say names ;p.
 I love social engineering, the fact that you can be whoever you want and trick people just fascinates me.

 My main PUBLIC project right now is [Kuromi](https://github.com/canopy420/Kuromi-Multitool), a simple script to clean and manage your system.